-6. Align the swing arm assembly in the frame and engage the universal joint onto the splines of the secondary driven bevel gear shaft.
+Align the swing arm assembly in the frame and engage the universal joint onto the splines of the secondary driven bevel gear shaft.

 - 7. Install the right pivot bolt and left pivot adjusting bolt and tighten securely; then move the swing arm up and down to seat the bearings.
-Tighten the left pivot bolt to 36 in.-lb and the right pivot bolt to 82 ft-lb. - 8.
-Install the left pivot lock nut; then while holding the left pivot adjusting bolt, use Pivot Lock Nut Wrench to tighten the lock nut to 82 ft-lb.
+Tighten the left pivot bolt to 36 in.-lb (4 N-m) and the right pivot bolt to 82 ft-lb (111.5 N-m). - 8.
+Install the left pivot lock nut; then while holding the left pivot adjusting bolt, use Pivot Lock Nut Wrench to tighten the lock nut to 82 ft-lb (111.5 N-m).

-9. Install the shock absorber using the existing hardware and tighten to 29 ft-lb; then install the brakeline hose clamp on the swing arm and tighten securely.
+9. Install the shock absorber using the existing hardware and tighten to 29 ft-lb (39.4 N-m); then install the brakeline hose clamp on the swing arm and tighten securely.